Villy-P/File-Makeup-Viewer/.github/CONTRIBUTING.md

 Then press `F5` to run the extension.

 > You must run `npm run build:webview` after making any changes

+Add your changes, additions, or removals to the `Unreleased` section of `CHANGELOG.md`.
+This project follows [this](https://keepachangelog.com/en/1.1.0/) format.

 Once you're finished